-Accesses which result in permission faults can have been satisfied from the TLB, and writes which update 3579 translation table entries AP field can be cached in the TLB.
-3580
+Accesses which result in permission faults can have been satisfied from the TLB, and writes which update 3410 translation table entries AP field can be cached in the TLB.
+3411

 Translations can give rise to permission faults.
 These are unlike translation faults, in that, they are based not just upon the descriptor read, but also on the kind of access requested: whether a read, or a write.
-3582
+3413

-Accesses which result in permission faults result in exceptions, much like translation faults do, but may 3583 have been read from the TLB.
-This can clearly be seen in the CoWinvTp.ro+dsb-isb test (Figure 8.45, p159), where ordered after a write to the translation tables a permission failure is experienced, whose 3585 descriptor must have come from the TLB.
-3586
+Accesses which result in permission faults result in exceptions, much like translation faults do, but may have been read from the TLB.
+This can clearly be seen in the CoWinvTp.ro+dsb-isb test (Figure 8.45, p154), where ordered after a write to the translation tables a permission failure is experienced, whose descriptor must have come from 3416 3417

-Multiple cached entries The changing of access permissions not necessarily being break-before-make violations allows us to observe multiple cached entries within the TLB.
+Multiple cached entries The changing of access permissions not necessarily being break-before-make vio-3418 lations allows us to observe multiple cached entries within the TLB.
 It is permitted for these entries to exist simultaneously.
+3420

-When reading from the TLB, and there existing multiple entries for the same input address, it is allowed 3590 for the hardware to generate a TLB conflict abort.
+When reading from the TLB, and there existing multiple entries for the same input address, it is allowed for the 3421 hardware to generate a TLB conflict abort.
 These aborts are reported as data aborts.
+3422

-If the hardware does not generate a conflict abort, then translation reads of that address are Constraine-3592 dUnpredictable, nondeterministically able to read one or the other or an "amalgamation" of the values [12, 3593 K1.2.3 (p11243)].
+If the hardware does not generate a conflict abort, then translation reads of that address are Constrained Un-3423 PREDICTABLE, nondeterministically able to read one or the other or an "amalgamation" of the values [12, K1.2.3 3424 (p11243)].

-Here there seems a contradiction: it is not required to perform break-before-make, but there is no requirement that only one entry be cached in the TLB.
-We can side step this issue by constructing a test that only changes a single bit of the descriptor, in a way that is not a break-before-make violation, and therefore avoiding any questions about how 'amalgamation' of entries happens.
-This can be seen with the MP.RTpT.ro+dmb-dmb+dsb-isb-dsb-isb test (Figure 8.46, p160), where the existence of multiple cached entries in the TLB allows multiple translation-reads to read from different stale writes.
+Here there seems a contradiction: it is not required to perform break-before-make, but there is no requirement that 3426 only one entry be cached in the TLB.
+We can side step this issue by constructing a test that only changes a single 3427 bit of the descriptor, in a way that is not a break-before-make violation, and therefore avoiding any questions 3428 about how 'amalgamation' of entries happens.
+This can be seen with the MP.RTpT.ro+dmb-dmb+dsb-isb-dsb-isb test (Figure 8.46, p155), where the existence of multiple cached entries in the TLB allows multiple translation-reads 3430 to read from different stale writes.

-Atomic TLB reads Existence of multiple cached translation table entries in the TLB, without breakbefore-make violations, introduces the question of whether those TLB fills and subsequence TLB reads must read from entire single-copy atomic writes of the original translation table entries (much like a read of memory would) or whether a translation read can read from a mix of different writes.
-RMD+dmb (Figure 8.47, p161) ("Read-mixed-descriptor") shows that translation reads cannot read partially read from a write, it must read from the entire write or none of it.
+Atomic TLB reads Existence of multiple cached translation table entries in the TLB, without break-beforemake violations, introduces the question of whether those TLB fills and subsequence TLB reads must read from entire single-copy atomic writes of the original translation table entries (much like a read of memory would) or whether a translation read can read from a mix of different writes.
+RMD+dmb (Figure 8.47, p156) ("Read-mixeddescriptor") shows that translation reads cannot read partially read from a write, it must read from the entire write or none of it.

-AArch64 CoWinvTp.ro+dsb-is
+AArc h64 CoWinvTp.ro+dsb-is

 Initial State

-0:R0=0x0

-0:R1= pte3 (x)

-0:R2=0x1

-0:R3=x

-0:VBAR_EL1=0x1000

-0:PSTATE.SP=0b0

-physical pal;
+0:R0 =0x0

+0:R1 =pte3(x)

+0:R2 =0x1

+0:R3 =x

+0:VB AR_EL1=0x1000

+phys ical pa1;

-x $\mid ->$ pal with [AP = 0b11] and default;
+x -: > pa1 with [AP = Ob11] and default;

-$x \mapsto invalid;$
+x ?- > invalid;

 pa1 = 0;

-identity 0x1000 with code;
+iden tity 0x1000 with code;

 Thread 0

-STR X0, [X1]
+STR XO,[X1]

 DSB SY

 ISB

 MOV X13,#0

-STR X2, [X3]
+STR X2,[X3]

 Thread 0 EL1 Handler

-0x1400:
+0x14

-// read ESR_EL1.ISS to see if Permission or To
+// 1 read ESR_EL1.ISS to see if Permission

-MRS X14, ESR_EL1
+MRS X14,ESR_EL1

-AND X14, X14, #0b1111
+AND X14,X14,#0b1111

 CMP X14,#0b1111

-MOV X15, #1 // Permission
+Permission

+MOV X15,#1

-MOV X16, #2 // Translation
+// Translation

+MOV X16,#2

 CSEL X13,X15,X16,eq

-MRS X20, ELR_EL1
+MRS X20,ELR_EL1

-ADD X20, X20, #4
+ADD X20,X20,#4

 MSR ELR_EL1,X20

 ERET

 Final State

-0:X13=1
+0:X1

 Allow